The Code of Ur-Nammu: When Ancient Sumerians Laid Down the Law, Everyone Obeyed

 A Law Code Divided in Pieces

-Earlier law codes, such as the Code of Urukagina, are known to exist.
+Earlier law codes, such as the Code of Urukagina, are known to have existed.
 Nevertheless, the Code of Ur-Nammu is different in the sense that the text itself has survived to a large extent.
-The actual contents of the Code of Urukagina, by comparison, is now lost, and is only known through references made by other texts that have been discovered.
+The actual contents of the Code of Urukagina, by comparison, are now lost and only known about through references made by other texts that have been discovered.

 The first known version of the code in its current location, Istanbul. ( Public Domain )